 At 91, Janet is sharp and funny as she talks about the letter the couple recently received in the mail, inviting them to return to Hawaii in December.
 Organizers asked the two to take part in the 77th anniversary observation of America’s entry into the Pacific fight of World War II.

 “It just takes so much to get there,” she said, speaking about the logistical challenges of wheelchairs, luggage and the like for a nearly 12-hour, two-leg journey to Oahu.
 “We’ve made it there for a couple events, but I just don’t think we can do it anymore.”

 It’s understandable – they’ve shared their story many times before – so Ed and Janet will remain in their comfortable assisted living apartment in Bennington.

-They’re often visited by well-wishers and a small army of family members, although their grandkids could stand to stop by more.
-They regularly host amateur and professional journalists wishing to help tell their story, like this one centered on Veterans Day.
+Well-wishers and a small army of family members often visit, although their grandkids could stand to stop by more.
+They regularly host amateur and professional journalists wishing to tell their story, like this one centered on Veterans Day.

 2018’s holiday is distinct, with November 11 marking the 100-year anniversary of the armistice that ended World War I. Ed was only a baby then, but his century of life has spanned an entire history curriculum’s worth of events.